 Find out how the Hancock Museum and its collections were protected during the Second World War.

-Heart warming story of a famous North East budgie and his owner.
+Heart warming story of a famous North East budgerigar and his owner Mrs Mattie Williams.

 Time-line of some of the notable events in our 200-year history.